 - Property crimes like theft or larceny.

-If you do a criminal records check, you won’t be able to find out if they has had any:
+If you do a criminal records check, you won’t be able to find out if they have had any:

 - Traffic accidents.